 Covariate analysis

-The frequency of agreement between nurse and mentor in diagnosis and treatment in the pre- and post-intervention surveys is shown in Tables 4 and 5.
+The frequency of agreement between nurse and mentor in diagnosis and treatment in the pre- and post-intervention surveys is shown in Table 5.
 Significant differences were found between health centers, in the magnitude of change in the frequency of correct diagnosis (p=0.0042) and treatment (p=0.0395) between the pre- and post-intervention surveys.
-In addition, significant differences were found in the magnitude of change in frequency of correct diagnosis and treatment between nurses who were and were not trained in IMAI (p<0.0001).
-Years of OPD experience and patient sex were not significantly different in the two surveys, but number of observations per nurse – as a proxy for dose of the mentoring intervention – was associated with a significant change in both diagnosis and treatment agreement (p<0.0001).
+In addition, significant differences were found in the magnitude of change in frequency of correct diagnosis and treatment between nurses who were and were not trained in IMAI (p<0.0001), as well as timing of training (March vs. October).
+Years of OPD experience and patient sex were not significantly different in the two surveys, but number of observations per nurse – as a crude proxy for “dose” of the mentoring intervention – was associated with a significant change in both diagnosis and treatment agreement (p<0.0001).
+Covariates were also tested for effect modification through univariate logistic regression.
+IMAI training was significantly associated with increased odds of agreement for diagnosis versus no training (March: OR 1.53, 95%CI 1.015-2.323; October: OR 3.30, 95%CI 2.152-5.056) as well as for treatment agreement.
+(March: OR 1.93, 95%CI 1.487-2.507; October: OR 6.77, 95%CI 3.606-12.695).
+For diagnosis agreement, patient sex, years of nurse OPD experience, and nurse workload (number of complaints managed), were not found to be significant, whereas for treatment agreement patient sex and numbers of observations per nurse were significant

-Logistic regression

-The results of mixed effects logistic regression for diagnosis and treatment agreement in the intervention period versus the baseline period is shown in Table 6.
-The overall unadjusted effect of the intervention showed a significant and more than doubling of the odds of agreement after IMAI training and mentoring than baseline for diagnosis (OR=2.24, 95%CI 1.531-3.278) and treatment (OR=2.27, 95%CI 1.554-3.314).
-Adding covariates to the model showed that timing of IMAI training (March vs. October) was significantly associated with an increase in the odds of agreement for both diagnosis and treatment, with the effect of training in October most pronounced for treatment (OR=6.77, CI 3.606-12.695 for October vs. OR=1.93, CI 1.487-2.507 for March).
-Patient sex, years of nurse OPD experience, baseline nurse education level, and nurse workload (number of complaints managed), were not found to be significant effect modifiers, after allowing for the effect of the IMAI training.
-In the crude analysis 4 to 7 observations versus 1 to 3 observations per nurse, showed significantly improved odds of treatment agreement (crude OR 1.914, CI 1.097-3.437), but adjusting for the confounding effect of IMAI training showed no difference in the treatment agreement by nurse workload.

-Multivariate mixed effects logistic regression was conducted, adjusting for all significant effect modifiers described above (IMAI training and health center for diagnosis agreement model and IMAI training, health center, and patient sex for treatment agreement model).
-For diagnosis this resulted a two-fold increase in the odds of agreement (OR=1.86, 95% CI 1.158-2.998).
-For treatment, the adjusted odds ratio of agreement was no longer statistically significant (OR=1.10, 95% CI 0.668-1.794).
+Multivariate results

+The results of multivariate mixed effects logistic regression for diagnosis and treatment agreement in the intervention period versus the baseline period is shown in Table 6.
+Overall results are shown as well as stratified results by training cohort, as this was highly correlated to the primary outcomes.
+Adjustment was made for significant effect modifiers described above.
+Overall, both odds of diagnosis agreement and treatment agreement increased significantly and over two-fold in the post-intervention period compared to pre-intervention for the entire nurse population under study (diagnosis: OR 2.49, 95%CI 1.75-3.56; treatment: OR 2.27, 95%CI 1.65-3.12).
+This effect was larger for nurses trained in March than in October, both when compared to themselves at baseline, and compared to all nurses at baseline (Table 6).
+Notably, nurses who did not receive IMAI training, but were exposed to the mentoring intervention also showed significant and greater than two-fold increase in the odds of diagnosis agreement compared to untrained nurses at baseline (OR 2.39, 95%CI 1.33-4.30) and compared to all nurses at baseline (OR 2.24, 95%CI 1.26-3.99), though no significant effect was seen in this cohort for treatment agreement.
+Also of note from the baseline data, nurses who were subsequently trained in March had a nearly 1.5 times increase in the odds of diagnosis agreement compared to baseline nurses who were never trained (OR 1.49, 95%CI 1.02-2.17), but nurses subsequently trained in October had only 0.8 of the odds of diagnosis agreement, and this effect was not significant (Table 6).

 Effect of time on agreement